Thank you for subscribing

 Outside of mobile phone range with no satellite phone?
 Stay with your vehicle and safely flag down another motorist to help you.
 Before they give you a ride to a service station or into mobile range, write down their ID details and leave that information in your vehicle for extra security.

-Wait for roadside assistance to arrive and help
+4. Wait in a safe location for roadside assistance to arrive

 Once the RACV Emergency Roadside Assistance van arrives, a roadside specialist will find out what's wrong with your vehicle by asking you questions, and potentially run a diagnostic test on your vehicle.

-Nine out of ten RACV Emergency Roadside Assistance callouts are fixed on the spot, with common issues including flat batteries, empty fuel tanks, locked keys and tyre punctures.
+Eight out of ten RACV Emergency Roadside Assistance callouts are fixed on the spot, with common issues including flat batteries, empty fuel tanks, locked keys and tyre punctures.
 If your vehicle can't be immediately repaired, RACV Emergency Roadside Assistance will arrange for your vehicle to be towed to a car repairer.
+Transport can also be arranged for you to get you where you need to go.